AlirezaRoshanzamir/continuous-delivery-course/6-testing-and-documentation-strategy/presentation.md

 You can gain 80% coverage with 60% unit test coverage and 20% acceptance test coverage.

-A good rule of thumb is to automate once you have repeated the same test a couple of times, and when you are confident that you won’t end up spending a lot of time maintaining the test.
+A good rule of thumb is to automate once you have repeated the same test a couple of times, and when you are confident that you won't end up spending a lot of time maintaining the test.

 A good question to ask yourself every now and again is, "How often do my acceptance tests break due to real bugs, and how often due to changes in requirements?"